 - Hand-cranked: The hand-cranked model has proven most successful in most field conditions.

-- Sturdy tires: The PET uses sturdy and low cost wheelbarrow wheels and solid rubber tires.
+- Sturdy tires: The Mobility Cart uses sturdy and low cost wheelbarrow wheels and solid rubber tires.

-- Three versions are made: Child & adult crank sizes and Pull PETs for those who do not have upper body strength or coordination.
-A missionary in Zambia says in his area there are as many in need of this new design, Pull, as the standard crank PET.
+- Three versions are made: Child & adult crank sizes and Pull Mobility Carts for those who do not have upper body strength or coordination.
+A missionary in Zambia says in his area there are as many in need of this new design, Pull, as the standard crank Mobility Cart.

-- Adaptability: The PET can be adapted to a wide variety of bed or seat configurations.
+- Adaptability: The Mobility Cart can be adapted to a wide variety of bed or seat configurations.

-- Simple brakes: The PET has a front-wheel brake, with a simple wood-wedge parking brake on a rear wheel.
+- Simple brakes: The Mobility Cart has a front-wheel brake, with a simple parking brake.

-Despite this robustness, the PET is not an all-terrain vehicle.
+Despite this robustness, the Mobility Cart is not an all-terrain vehicle.
 It will not go everywhere.
 Its ability to move is limited to the muscle power of the driver.
 As the driver uses the vehicle more, he/she gains strength.
 Other notes are:

-- The PET moves out at about the speed of a fast walk.
+- The Mobility Cart moves out at about the speed of a fast walk.